 Callbacks

-Candidates will meet with at least four or five interviewers.
-Callback interviews are mostly conducted by a mix of partners and associates made up of recruiting committee members as well as representatives from the practice areas in which the candidate has expressed interest.
+During round two, candidates will meet with at least four or five interviewers.
+Interviews are mostly conducted by a mix of partners and associates who are seasoned interviewers from the practice areas in which a candidate has expressed interest.

 “We look for candidates with characteristics that go beyond academic excellence.
-We seek candidates who will prioritize solutions over ideas, bring their best to the table every day, stand together and support each other, embrace new and diverse perspectives and anticipate change and adapt quickly,” say Wilkerson and Mazur.
+We seek candidates who will prioritize solutions over ideas, bring their best to the table every day, stand together and support each other, embrace a wide variety of perspectives, and anticipate change and adapt quickly,” say Richman and Gilbert.

 Top tips for this stage:

-“Even if you do not have experience that directly relates to the practice of law, impressive candidates find ways to tie their prior experiences to the future work they will perform for the Firm and its clients, emphasizing, among other things, problem solving, a willingness to learn, and a strong work ethic.” – Wilkerson and Mazur
+“Even if you do not have experience that directly relates to the practice of law, impressive candidates find ways to tie their prior experiences to the future work they will perform for the Firm and its clients, emphasizing – among other things – problem solving, a willingness to learn, and a strong work ethic.” – Richman and Gilbert

 Summer program